The Evolution of DNA Sequencing Technology

 The major differences between NGS platforms are mainly in the type of DNA sequencing that each uses on the clusters of DNA.
 Pyrosequencing, developed in 1996, was the first alternative to the conventional Sanger sequencing method.
 During pyrosequencing, bases are added one at a time to the reaction and if the correct base attaches to the template DNA strand, it releases a chemical called pyrophosphate which produces light that is measured by a camera.
 Interestingly, luciferase, the enzyme that converts the pyrophosphate to light, is the same enzyme that makes fireflies glow.

 The principles of pyrosequencing laid the groundwork for the development of the first high-throughput, next-generation sequencing platform launched in 2005 by 454 Life Sciences (later acquired by Roche).
 One drawback of pyrosequencing is that it is hard to tell if the light emitted is for one or more than one of the same base since many can be added at once.
-MIght be good to mention the downfall of this is that it is hard to tell if the light emitted is for 3 or 4 of the same base since many can be added at once.

 Another company, Solexa (which is now owned by Illumina), introduced a second next-generation sequencing platform in 2007 that used a slightly different sequencing method.
 In this method, dye-labeled nucleotides are added to the reaction.
 When a nucleotide binds to the DNA template, it produces fluorescent light.
 The dye-labeled nucleotides also have a terminator so that only one nucleotide can be added at a time, increasing sequencing accuracy.